skliff13/CompetitionsParticipation/Covid19Segmentation2020/README.md

-This study was partly supported by the National Institute of Allergy and Infectious Diseases, National Institutes of Health, U.S. Department of Health and Human Services, USA through the [CRDF](https://www.crdfglobal.org/) project DAA9-19-65987-1 ”Year 8: Belarus TB Database and TB Portals”.
+This study was partly supported by the National Institute of Allergy and Infectious Diseases, National Institutes of Health, U.S. Department of Health and Human Services, USA through the [CRDF](https://www.crdfglobal.org/) project DAA9-19-65987-1 ”Year 8: Belarus TB Database and TB Portal”.